psel-org/psel/README.md

 }
 ```

-`spago build` while output all .el files under `output.el` directory.
+`spago build` will output all .el files under `output.el` directory.
 To require from emacs, add this path to `load-path` variable.

 ## Type Mapping